12 May 2025

 But...

 Then we moved to Phuket.
 Which is a great place.
-And many people realised this.
+And many people started to realise this.
 And the local government welcomes them all, because they see dollar signs.
-But there is no vision or plan for the infrastructure.
-And hence, the traffic is absolutely terrible.
-And again, there is no hope.
-It will only get worse in the next 5 - 10 years.
+But there is no vision for the future, no plan for the roads, the water, or any type of public transport.

 Appendix: Where to Go